Bruno Weber Park: History

-Starting in 1962 Bruno Weber created the sculpture park in the vicinity of his former studio and residence in the municipality of Dietikon in the canton of Zurich.
-Bruno Weber, Mrs Mariann Weber-Godo and in latter years her daughter Mrs Rebecca Piperio-Weber, and since the early years Mr Jimmy Kryeziu expanded the park by constantly integrating new sculptures, mosaics and buildings.
-Since 1976 Bruno Weber was in dispute with the authorities of the municipalities Dietikon and Spreitenbach, because of the illegally constructed structures and the sculptures in the forest which is part of the park.
+Starting in 1962, Bruno Weber created the sculpture park in the vicinity of his former studio and residence in the municipality of Dietikon in the canton of Zurich.
+Bruno Weber, Mrs Mariann Weber-Godo and in later years her daughter Mrs Rebecca Piperio-Weber, and since the early years, Mr Jimmy Kryeziu expanded the park by constantly integrating new sculptures, mosaics and buildings.
+Since 1976, Bruno Weber has been in dispute with the authorities of the municipalities Dietikon and Spreitenbach, because of the illegally constructed structures and the sculptures in the forest, which is part of the park.
 Finally received a lump sum, all buildings and structures got the official approval in 1998.
-In the same year Bruno Weber crafted some more sculptures leading from outside the area to the park, to make the access easier and more 'visible' for visitors.
+In the same year, Bruno Weber crafted some more sculptures leading from outside the area to the park, to make the access easier and more 'visible' for visitors.

-The Bruno-Weber-Stiftung (a foundation according to Swiss law) was founded in 1990 to grant the financial support and to exercise the administration issues.
-The foundation should also ensure the completion of the long-time-planned Wassergarten (water garden, inaugurated in 2012) as the centerpiece of the park, and grant the long-term financing of its operation, that temporarily failed in spring 2014.
-After Bruno Weber's death in 2011, Mariann Weber-Godo sat down with the twin daughters for the preservation and continuation of the life work of her husband.
-The government of the Canton of Aargau approved in May 2014 no further operating subsidies and "attested to the work of the artist in the grounds although a regional, but not even necessarily a cantonal importance".
+The Bruno-Weber-Stiftung (a foundation according to Swiss law) was founded in 1990 to grant financial support and to exercise administrative issues.
+The foundation should also ensure the completion of the long-time-planned Wassergarten (water garden, inaugurated in 2012) as the centrepiece of the park, and grant the long-term financing of its operation, which temporarily failed in spring 2014.
+After Bruno Weber's death in 2011, Mariann Weber-Godo sat down with her twin daughters for the preservation and continuation of the life's work of her husband.
+The government of the Canton of Aargau approved in May 2014 no further operating subsidies and "attested to the work of the artist in the grounds, although of regional, but not even necessarily a cantonal importance".

-In 1998 the park was transformed into a unique special Zone for artistic creation within Switzerland to legalize the infrastructure; in 2003 the rezoning was approved by the Spreitenbach community meeting and in 2005 by the canton of Aargau.
-The legal problems comprise restrictions which do not allow to use the full potential of activities on the ground, p.e. events to establish new incomes therefore are limited.
+In 1998, the park was transformed into a unique special Zone for artistic creation within Switzerland to legalise the infrastructure; in 2003, the rezoning was approved by the Spreitenbach community meeting and in 2005 by the canton of Aargau.
+The legal problems comprise restrictions which do not allow the use of the full potential of activities on the ground, e.g., events to establish new incomes, therefore are limited.
 Since Bruno Weber's death in October 2011, the ownership and use conditions of the parks have been fixed by a contract between the family and the board of trustees.
-The artist's widow, who lives in the house in the sculpture park since 1969, was instrumental in establishing of her husband's work.
+The artist's widow, who has lived in the house in the sculpture park since 1969, was instrumental in establishing her husband's work.